Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: Burgundy clover, purple medick, lucerne, holy hay

-A perennial flowering plant in the family Fabaceae, mostly used for grazing as well as green manure in the farming land.
-It has a superior content of vitamins, minerals, and protein, which are helpful in cleansing your blood.
+Perennial flowering plants used for medicine in the family Fabaceae, these are mostly used for grazing as well as green manure in farming land.
 Several health tonics, tea, supplements, and hair growth tonics are available in the market as a substitute for naturally growing alfalfa in your yard.

 - Cleanses out impurities from your body

 - Aids in weight loss

 - Prevents allergies